 An open session for the wider theatre workforce, especially senior decision-makers.
 Responses and reflections from Session 1: Speak & Listen were shared, and time was given for thoughts and reactions.

-Major Sponsors are SOLT/UK Theatre, Tali Pelman, Ambassador Theatre Group (ATG) and Arts Council Wales.
+Major Sponsors were SOLT/UK Theatre, Tali Pelman, Ambassador Theatre Group (ATG) and Arts Council Wales.
 In addition, Sponsors of the Conference are Community Leisure UK, Creu Cymru, Federation of Scottish Theatre, One Dance UK and Theatres Trust.
 The Conference supporters are Arts Marketing Association (AMA), Independent Theatre Council (ITC) and The Musician’s Union (TheMU).
 More sponsors and supporters are to be announced in the coming weeks.